Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 Mind benders explains this in detail in a concept called the <a href="https://youtu.be/Bskl4Ts3i7I">Library of Babel</a>.
-Which turns out to be the most accurate description of what reality is and how it emerges at the quantum scale, revealing that everything is contained within a small section of what we call 'here and now'.
+Which turns out to be the most accurate description of what reality is and how it emerges at the quantum scale in pure information, revealing that everything is contained within a small section of what we call "here and now".

 <br /><br />